Chitak985/ksp-real-galactic-systems/README.md

 # Real Galacitc Systems

 This is a KSP planet pack that adds systems found in the Milky Way galaxy and even adds other galaxies too!
 It functions using Kopernicus.
-Currently the mod adds the JADES-GS-Z14-0 galaxy as a simple barycenter and adds Sagittarius A*, the Alpha Centauri star system, and the Chara, SPECULOOS-3, and the SWEEPS-11 stars from the Milky Way galaxy.
 This mod does not modify the stock system, instead replacing the real-life Sol system, so feel free to add Kerbol system-modifying mods or use homeswitches from other mods! <br>

-WARNING!
-The accretion disk for Sagittarius A* is currently taken from KcalbelohTextures!
-It will be changed as soon as possible.

-**Required mods:** <br>
+<h2>Required mods:</h2>
 Kopernicus Expansion Continued-er <br>
 ModuleManager <br>
 Singularity <br>
 Sigma Loading Screens <br>

-**Supported mods:** <br>
+<h2>Supported mods:</h2>
 Extraplantary Launchpads <br>

-**Compatible mods:** <br>
+<h2>Compatible mods:</h2>
+All Almajara Packs as of 11/01/2025
 Chitak's Weird Planet Pack <br>
-Promised Worlds Debdeb <br>
-Kcalbeloh <br>
 Outer Planets <br>
 Outer Planets Expansion <br>
 True Outer Planets <br>
 Sol <br>
-Real Solar System